-Selecting Generate from the run menu commands the 2900 into generate mode.
-When in the Generate mode of operation, the system will control at the currently entered setpoints.
-Anytime a setpoint is changed, the system immediately begins adjusting to that new value, and will control at the new point.
+Selecting Generate from the run menu commands the 1220 into generate mode.
+When in the Generate mode of operation, the system will control the currently entered setpoints.
+Anytime a setpoint is changed, the system immediately begins adjusting to the new value and will control at the new point.
 The Generate mode also allows you to change the humidity control mode at any time.
 For instance, the system may be controlling %RH, then you may immediately switch to Dew Point control mode.